-Sam has studied Tai Chi extensively in China making numerous trips over the years to Beijing, Zhengzhou & Chenjiagou (Chen Village) for intensive training (and delicious food).
+Sam has studied Tai Chi extensively in China making numerous trips over the years to Beijing, Zhengzhou & Chenjiagou (Chen Village) for intensive training.
 Sam's mentors are Chen Xiao Wang, Chen Bing and Karel and Eva Koskuba.
-In 2013 Sam was very honoured for Chen Bing to become president of Sussex Tai Chi.
+In 2013 Sam was honoured for Chen Bing to become president of Sussex Tai Chi.

 Entirely fascinated by Tai Chi, when he's not teaching Sam can usually be found training at home or in the park in some sunny spot.

-Sam is a widely published author on all things Tai Chi and is well known for his down-to-earth and modern take on this incredible ancient art.
+Sam is a widely published author and is well known for his down-to-earth and modern take on Tai Chi.
 He currently writes columns for Tai Chi & Oriental Arts Magazine, the Chichester Observer and has his own blog The Internal Athlete.
 He is also working on a forthcoming book.
 It is his aim to promote Tai Chi as simply and clearly as possible so that everyone can enjoy the vast benefits of 'the pearl of Chinese culture'.

 email: firstname.lastname@example.org tel: 07748 113857